niemaattarian/MD5-Hashing-Algorithm/Overview.md

 The compiler used to help compile the code is the *GNU Compiler Collection (GCC)*.
 This compiler is an integrated distribution of compilers for many well known programming languages such as C, C++, Objective-C, etc [2].

-The following steps will be a guide to download and install the compiler:
+The following steps will be a guide to download and install the compiler I used on my operating system:

 #### Linux
 * Open up a terminal and enter: